Universal government assistance

 - the number of children in shared custody

 - the family income (the combined total of both spouses' incomes)

 - the type of family (single-parent or two-parent)

-- Since the calculation of the child assistance payment takes into account the total family income reported to
+- Since the calculation of the Family Allowance payment takes into account the total family income reported to

 To find out more